Hear Better, Live Better

 What is an Audiologist and What Do They Do?

-An Audiologist is a healthcare professional who specializes in the diagnosis and treatment of balance issues, hearing loss, and other auditory disorders.
+A licensed audiologist is a healthcare professional who specializes in the diagnosis and treatment of balance issues, audition loss, and other auditory disorders.
 They often work with speech-language pathologists to provide care for those with conductive hearing loss.

-According to the World Health Organization (WHO), over 5% of the world’s population, or 430 million people, require rehabilitation to address their disabling hearing loss, including 432 million adults and 34 million children.
+According to the World Health Organization (WHO), over 5% of the world’s population, or 430 million people, require rehabilitation to address their disabling audition loss, including 432 million adults and 34 million children.

-- WHO estimates that by 2050, over 700 million people, or 1 in every 10 people, will have disabling hearing loss
+- WHO estimates that by 2050, over 700 million people, or 1 in every 10 people, will have disabling audition loss

-- The report emphasizes the need to rapidly step up efforts to prevent and address hearing loss by investing and expanding access to ear and hearing care services
+- The report emphasizes the need to rapidly step up efforts to prevent and address audition loss by investing and expanding access to ear and hearing care services

-- Early intervention is key, and medical and surgical treatment can cure most ear diseases, potentially reversing the associated hearing loss
+- Early intervention is key, and medical and surgical treatment can cure most ear diseases, potentially reversing the associated audition loss

 The Importance of Hearing Health